-TL;DR: The Hidden Truth About “Free” Energy Brokers
+TL;DR: The Undisclosed Truth About “Free” Energy Brokers

-The Illusion: 73% of UK businesses believe energy brokers don’t charge for their services.
-Only 7% of businesses using brokers in 2023 reported being charged - despite commissions being embedded in virtually every contract.
+The Illusion: 77% of UK businesses using brokers believe they aren’t charged for the service.
+Only 14% know they’re paying - despite commissions being embedded in virtually every contract.

 The Reality: Brokers earn commission by adding “uplift” to your unit rate.
 If a supplier’s base rate is 22p/kWh and the broker adds 3p, you pay 25p - with the broker pocketing that 3p for every kWh you use.

 The Scale: In documented cases, broker commissions have constituted 50% of total energy costs.
-A golf club paid £24,000 in hidden fees.
+A golf club paid £24,000 in undisclosed fees.
 A care home was quoted £68,126 before challenging it.

 The Solution: Ask one question: “What is the supplier’s base rate versus your commission?”
 If they won’t answer clearly, walk away.